doombirdAD/fedora-linux-surface/README.md

 ## To Do:
 In no particular order,

-0. Check space before downloading kernel source
+1. Manage space when downloading kernel source (check free space, shallow clone, etc)
-0. setup script interactive: ask to auto-install kernel
+1. setup script interactive: ask to auto-install kernel
-0. Host published packages (not everyone is interested in building a kernel from scratch.)
+1. Host published packages (not everyone is interested in building a kernel from scratch.)
-0. Automate inclusion of firmware from jakeday's repo (create .rpm for firmware versions, maybe?)
+1. Automate inclusion of firmware from jakeday's repo (create .rpm for firmware versions, maybe?)
-0. Automate inclusion of config files from jakeday
+1. Automate inclusion of config files from jakeday
-0. Automate inclusion of xorg/pulse configs from jakeday
+1. Automate inclusion of xorg/pulse configs from jakeday
-0. Futzing with suspend/hibernate
+1. Futzing with suspend/hibernate
-0. Better documentation
+1. Better documentation
-0. Sanity checks in setup script
+1. Sanity checks in setup script
-0. Dockerfile to allow building on vanilla Fedora container
+1. Dockerfile to allow building on vanilla Fedora container